lucee/lucee-docs/docs/04.guides/13.Various/01.system-properties/page.md

 			<td>
 				Defines the directory location where Lucee should create the web contexts.

-				<p>By default Lucee places its web-context configuration and data files in a folder named WEB-INF within the webroot of each website.
-Use this to move the web context outside of the websites webroot. </p>
+				<p>By default Lucee places its web-context configuration and data files in a folder named WEB-INF under the webroot of each website.</p>

+				<p>Use this to move the web context outside of the websites webroot. </p>

 				<p>This directive is the same as the init param lucee-web-directory of <code><em>path-to-lucee-installation\tomcat\conf\web.xml</em></code>. </p>

 				<p>When using this directive you'll need to add Lucees label variable <code>{web-context-label}</code> to the path that will be used as the identifier hash or label for the created web contexts.</p>

-				<br><sub>Values: String</sub>
+				<sub>Values: String</sub>
 				<p>
 					<strong>Example:</strong> Moving web contexts to another location:
 					<pre lang="script">set "LUCEE_WEB_DIR="/var/another-location/web/{web-context-label}/"</pre>